 The educational experience is designed to be comprehensive in nature and to challenge students to reflect on transcendent values as well as instill caring, ethical, and moral components in their professional lives.
 It will enable students to manage with confidence all phases of comprehensive dental care and to communicate professionally.
 It will also prepare students to evaluate and implement new knowledge and to accept their responsibility of service to one’s community and profession.

 The School of Dentistry has the responsibility of providing quality dental care in a comprehensive manner for those people who choose to become patients in the School’s clinics.
 The School also has the responsibility and obligation to foster and cultivate dental research.

-Creighton University School of Dentistry is committed to excellence in education, patient care, service and research.
-It exists to develop dental professionals who will use the knowledge and technology of the 21st century in the Jesuit educational tradition characterized by compassion, leadership, professionalism, creativity, service, and social justice
+Creighton University School of Dentistry is dedicated to excellence in education, patient care, service and research.
+The faculty and staff are passionate about developing dental professionals who will employ leading-edge knowledge and technology of the 21st century in the Jesuit educational tradition characterized by compassion, leadership, professionalism, creativity, service, and social justice.

 The governing document for the School of Dentistry is our bylaws (PDF).